tomrom95/ece_inventory/guides/deployment_guide.md

 Copy these files into your project's root directory.
 Make sure to use root access to do this (run `sudo su`).
 Also make sure you rename privKey.pem to key.pem when you copy it.

+9) [Optional] Run our setup script.
+This will create an inventory admin and populate some example data.
+> node scripts/setupdb.js

-9) Run in development using
+10) Run in development using
 > npm run start-dev

 Run in production using